patrickweng7/vip/Notebook-Aditi-Prakash.md

 ## Individual Notes
 * Created outline of implementation - selecting primitive set, defining evaluation function (fp, fn tuple), determining selection, mutation, and mating methods and probabilities, writing evolutionary loop for a given number of generations, comparing Pareto frontiers for ML and MOGP
-* Focused on simple primitives so as to be able to predict on each sample's features at a time, improving granularity
+* Focused on simple primitives so as to be able to predict on each sample's features at a time, improving granularity (reference: https://numpy.org/doc/stable/reference/routines.math.html)
 * Primitive Set:
 ![Genetic Programming Visualization](https://picc.io/_TMo_MD.png)
 * Tried mutUniform and cxOnePoint, AUC improved when using mutNodeReplacement and cxOnePointLeafBiased with termpb = 0.1